Selling two complementary goods: Optimal Mechanism

 The conditions (1) and (2) in Proposition \ref{prop:ICC} correspond to IC constraints between two types on a horizontal line in the type-space (see Figure \ref{fig:icillus}).
 Mechanisms in $\mathcal{M}$ have the property of reducing the IC constraints on any horizontal line equivalent to that of a one-dimensional problem.
 This is the same as \citet{Myerson81}'s IC characterization when restricted to any $k$.
 However, Proposition \ref{prop:ICC} shows that some `vertical' and `diagonal' constraints are enough to guarantee the incentive compatibility of the mechanism.
 Condition (3) corresponds to the vertical constraints, while (4) corresponds to the diagonal constraints.
 The arrows in Figure \ref{fig:icillus} indicate the direction in which the incentive constraints need to be satisfied.
-To see why condition (3) and (4) are necessary for IC, observe that applying conditions (1) and (2) for the types indicated in the figure and then simplifying the IC expression yields the expressions.

 Interestingly, these `local' constraints are enough to guarantee global incentive compatibility.
 Describing optimal mechanisms in multidimensional models is difficult partly because binding constraints cannot be pinned down (\citet{rochet_chone_1998}).
-However, due to the incentive constraints characterization, we can do so in this model.\\
+However, we can do so in this model due to the nature of incentive constraints.

-We state two lemmas which we use in our analysis.
+We state two lemmas which we use in our further analysis.

 \begin{lemma} If a mechanism $(f,p)$ is IC, then $p(0,k) = p(0,1)$ for all $k$. \end{lemma} \begin{proof} For any $k$, $(0,1) \rightarrow (0,k)$ implies that $-p(0,1) \geq -p(0,k)$ while $(0,k) \rightarrow (0,1)$ implies that $-p(0,k) \geq -p(0,1)$. \end{proof}